 You are allowed to ask for at most one unexcused extension directly to your recitation instructor and it must be asked for 48 hours before the deadline.
 Late homework will not be accepted under any other circumstances.
-Use these extensions wisely.
+Use this one extension wisely.

 Exams.
-There will be two in-class one-hour Midterms on Friday Apr 28 and Friday May 26.
+There will be two in-class one-hour Midterms on Friday Apr 26 and Friday May 31.
 The Midterm Tests will strictly follow the given date and time.
 There will be no make-up exams.
 Please plan your schedule accordingly.
 You must bring your UC Davis Student ID to the Exam.